 A good glove for a reasonable price can be hard to come by, luckily Free The Powder gloves have been designed to meet that challenge while offering a high quality product.
 All gloves from Free the Powder are made with genuine leather palms, and a breathable and waterproof softshell backing.

 I have found leather gloves to be the only type that can stand up to abuse while remaining waterproof and warm.
 Having some breathability is definitely a bonus with the Short Cuff Glove.

 These gloves are thick.
-The Short Cuff glove include a very soft and lofty lining, that felt restrictive at first.
+The Free the Powder Ski Glove include a very soft and lofty lining, that felt restrictive at first.
 There is definitely enough material to keep your digits warm through fairly cold temperatures.
 Perfect for mid winter shredding or skiing in places like Colorado.